rinha2-back-end-rust

 Resource Constraints

-The challenge allows a total of 1.5 CPU and 550MB RAM across all containers.
+The challenge allows a total of 1.5 CPU and 550MB RAM across the core API, database, and load-balancer containers.

 Stress Testing